zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 -   **Basic operations**

-    Traverse all partitions of a table, as shown in the following code:
+    Traverse all partitions of a table as shown in the following code:

     ```
     >>> for partition in table.partitions: